 In the Middle Ages, tombs and monuments often bore carvings of skulls and skeletons.
-To remind the onlookers that they, too, were marked for death.
-These figures were known as “memento mori”.
+These figures were memento mori motifs.
+They reminded the onlookers that they, too, were marked for death.

-A triumphus was extremely hard to obtain because the senate did not grant every battle-winner this honor.
-Of the many conditions, one had to have slain at least 5,000 of the enemy in a single battle.
-And so, it was the most cherished ambition of every Roman general.
+The Roman senate did not grant every battle-winner this honor.
+Of the many conditions, one was that the general must have slain at least 5,000 of the enemy in a single battle.

 The triumph parade was such a magnificent ceremony that it could make any general feel like a god.

 Here comes the twist in that tale.
 In the chariot, as legend has it, a slave stood close behind the euphoric general.